Sa3dClay/planets-frontend/README.md

     - user can register, login or logout
     - user can update his profile
     - user can chat with others
+    - user can update or delete his messages

 ## Build Setup
 ```bash
 # install dependencies